 Another member of our coaching team makes a similar argument: ‘To look at performance without thinking of teams is a major blind sport and a significant lost opportunity.
 It is time for a team-centric approach to performance’.

 Teamwork doesn’t just dominate our calendar – taking up 70% of our working week.
 Teams have the power to elevate our performance or to depress it.
 They can frustrate us too!!
 For example, executives say that (on average) 50% of internal collaboration adds little or no value!!!
+That could amount to more than a day and a half wasted every week.
 That’s an alarm call for all executives!!